MultithreadCorner/Hydra.Python/docs/Random.rst

     print (container)

-Apart from all these distribution, you can also define your own distribtuion and pass it as a function to the method.
+Apart from all these distributions, you can also define your own distribution and pass it as a function to the method.
 The ``Sample`` method allows you to pass a function that will be sampled for the given sampling range (lower, upper) and store the result in the container.